LeonardoMdSACode/Student-Academic-Performance-Data/README.md

 # 🎓 Student Academic Performance Predictor

-This project analyzes a student academic performance dataset and employs multiple Machine Learning regression algorithms to predict a student's final marks based on their demographic, academic, and social factors.
+This project analyzes a student academic performance dataset and employs multiple Machine Learning regression algorithms (including 25 distinct models) to predict a student's final marks based on their demographic, academic, and social factors.

 ---